jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 ### Configure a Gateway.

-The Gateway is for traffic aggregation for ingress into the network & nginx instances, which is a collection of server (similar to virtual server) blocks
+The Gateway is for traffic aggregation for ingress into the network & nginx instances, which is a collection of server blocks.
+A server block is similiar to a virtual server on a BIG-IP.

 3. Click on the NGINX logo and select **Services**.
 4. Go to **Gateways**